barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 }
 ```

-The fundamental problem is that array size is unknown.
-There may be a performance advantage to not having those runtime index out of bounds checks, but modern LLVM is REALLY good at optimizing those away.
-Either way, bounds checks should be an opt-out feature for critical loops, not an opt-in by manually coding them.
+The fundamental problem is that the array size is unknown.
+There may be a performance advantage to not having those runtime index bounds checks, but modern LLVM is REALLY good at optimizing those away.
+Either way, bounds checks should be an opt-out feature for critical loops, not an opt-in by manually coding them in my opinion.

 Obligatory Rust example: